kse-bd8338bbe006/aws-env-setup/docs/architecture.md

 sequenceDiagram
     actor Dev as Developer
     participant GH as GitHub
-    participant Destroy as Destroy Job
+    participant DJ as Destroy Job
     participant Approver as Reviewer
     participant AWS as AWS